drBenway/pixi-vn-wiki/start/canvas-transition.md

 ## Fade transition

+The fade transition when:
-Fade Transition means that the image will be shown with a fade-in effect.
-If exist a image with the same alias, the existing image will be removed with a fade-out effect before the new image is shown.
+* shows a component, gradually increases `alpha`.
+If a component with the same alias exists, the existing component will be removed with a fade-out effect before the new component is shown.
+* removes a component, gradually decreases `alpha`.

-( This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade) )
+This transition is created with the [`FadeAlphaTicker`](/start/animations-effects.md#fade).

-The `showWithFadeTransition` function has the following parameters:
+The `showWithFadeTransition` function show a canvas element with dissolve transition.
+This function has the following parameters:

-* `alias`: The unique alias of the image.
-You can use this alias to refer to this image
-* `image`: The imageUrl or the canvas component.
-If imageUrl is a video, then the VideoSprite is added to the canvas.
+* `alias`: Is the [alias](/start/canvas-alias.md) to identify the component.
+* `image`: A URL/path, a array of URL/paths or a canvas component.
+If you have initialized the [asset matrix](/start/assets-management.md#initialize-the-asset-matrix-at-project-start), you can use the alias of the texture.
+If URL/path is a video will be added a VideoSprite, else a ImageSprite.
+If you use a array of URL/path will be added a ImageContainer.
-* `props`: The properties of the effect
+* `props` (Optional): The properties of the effect
-* `priority`: ( optional ) The priority of the effect
+* `priority` (Optional): The priority of the effect

 ```typescript
 import { showWithFadeTransition } from '@drincs/pixi-vn'